-There’s the S&P 500, the NASDAQ, and the Dow Jones.
+What Are the S&P 500, NASDAQ and Dow Jones?

 The S&P 500

 This index tracks 500 large U.S. companies across a wide span of industries and sectors.
-The stocks in the S&P 500 represent roughly 70 percent of all the stocks that are publicly traded.
-“S&P” stands for “Standards and Poor’s,” the name of a market research firm.
+The stocks in the S&P 500 represent roughly 70% of all publicly traded stocks.
+“S&P” stands for the market research firm Standards and Poor’s.

 Named after Charles Dow, this index tracks the 30 largest U.S. companies.
-This means it represents “large-cap” companies, which is the industry term for “very big companies” like Johnson & Johnson, McDonald's, and Coca-Cola.
+This means it represents “large-cap” companies, which is the industry term for very big companies like Johnson & Johnson, McDonald's, and Coca-Cola.

 The Wilshire 5000

 This index represents up to 5,000 companies of all shapes and sizes, from gigantic corporations to the smallest of small companies.
-(In industry-terminology, these are known as “large cap,” “mid-cap” and “small-cap.”)

 The Wilshire 5000 is often called the “total market index.”
 Despite how representative this index is, it oddly isn’t nearly as popular or as followed as the DJIA and S&P 500.